This is the fourth in a series of posts that will feature detailed analysis and commentary of some of my all-time favorite albums.

 Finally, I managed to say, “Holy shit!
 Is the whole album that good?!”
 He flipped the LP over and cranked the volume on another epic piece entitled “Kitty’s Back.”
-I was totally won over.
+I was completely won over.
 I ran to the store the next day and bought my own copy, and found another Springsteen LP there — the earlier debut, “Greetings From Asbury Park” — and bought that as well.

 From that day forward, I was a disciple of Bruce.

 Why had I never heard of him before this?
 I learned that he was a Jersey boy, a working-class rocker with a passion for meaty rock and sweaty soul, but curiously, neither of his records had sold well.
 He had, however, built a solid reputation in certain East Coast pockets and among critics, who uniformly maintained, “You gotta see him live!”

 Maybe so, but I was totally taken with his records.
 The first LP had some stellar moments — the wise-beyond-its-years “Growin’ Up,” the scrappy “It’s Hard to Be a Saint in the City,” the sensual “Spirit in the Night” and the sax-driven “Blinded By the Light” — but “The Wild, the Innocent” was really special, full of poetic images of romance and longing, great melodies and nearly operatic arrangements.